MidnightCodeSchool/mcs-python-aug-24/README.md

 # mcs-python-aug-24
-python for everybody classroom of August 2024
+Python for everybody classroom of August 2024